ScrollBars

 The

-method should look like this:impl OnMouseEvent for MyControl { fn on_mouse_event(&mut self, event: &MouseEvent) -> EventProcessStatus { // if the event can be processed by the scrollbars // then return if self.sb.process_mouse_event(event) { return EventProcessStatus::Processed; } match event { // process the event for the control } } }
+on_mouse_eventmethod should look like this:impl OnMouseEvent for MyControl { fn on_mouse_event(&mut self, event: &MouseEvent) -> EventProcessStatus { // if the event can be processed by the scrollbars // then return if self.sb.process_mouse_event(event) { return EventProcessStatus::Processed; } match event { // process the event for the control } } } -

 Aditionally, you can change the indexes manually (for example via an